VU-Applied-Programming-for-AI-2024/Group-1/README.md

 5. Create a SECRET_KEY for the flask app.
 Store it in the .env file and import it into the app.py file.
 Add it to the .env file.

 ### Local
+- Clone the repository using `git clone https://github.com/VU-Applied-Programming-for-AI-2024/Group-1.git`.
-- To run it locally, you only need to fulfil the requirements.
+- To run it locally, fulfil the requiremets.
 - The app.py file contains the essential code.
 To run the app, use the `python3 app.py` command to run the application.

 To deploy your own Heroku app using this repository.